piyush-vrma/Flutter-TIMES/README.md

-# noticias
+# Flutter TIMES

-A new Flutter application.
+A News app which show top news of different categories.
+This app also read news description for you.

+Made using NEWSAPI.ORG and Flutter Text To Speech.

 ## Getting Started